The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-Website from which transaction took place.
+Website from which the transaction took place.

 Example